-Data from the recently released DLHF Survey shows disheartening figures for nutritional indicators, when compared to the last national level survey.
+Data from the recently released District Level Household and Facility Survey shows disheartening figures for nutritional indicators, when compared to the last national survey.
 Shambhu Ghatak delves deeper into the state’s nutrition records and also tracks where others stand.

 Various independent studies and research reveal close to 20 per cent of students across India suffering from some degree of visual impairment.